 Now, I said I would get back to Journey to Clean.
 Once that first cleaning printable post really caught on, I had an overwhelming request to expand it into a full home cleaning system.
 So, with every spare second I had, I got to work creating just that.
 In the summer of 2016 (with a 4-month-old baby), I published my first ever ebook – Journey to Clean 2016.
 This ebook took the original cleaning schedule you see above and expanded it into a home cleaning system that walks you through cleaning your home every single day.

-As of late 2019, thousands of readers have tried and loved this system.
-We’re now on our fifth edition of Journey to Clean!
-In the latest edition, Journey to Clean 2020, you’ll get a collection of eBooks that gives you absolutely everything you could need to follow the printable pages you see above.
-You will find monthly cleaning calendars for December 2019 -December 2020 that break the schedule down into easy-to-complete parts, tips on how to integrate this system into different lifestyles, and even a deep cleaning section that shows you how to really make your home shine!
+As of 2021, thousands of readers have tried and loved this system.
+We’re now on our sixth edition of Journey to Clean!
+In the latest edition, Journey to Clean 2021, you’ll get a collection of eBooks that gives you absolutely everything you could need to follow the printable pages you see above.
+You will find monthly cleaning calendars for December 2020 -December 2021 that break the schedule down into easy-to-complete parts, tips on how to integrate this system into different lifestyles, and even a deep cleaning section that shows you how to really make your home shine!
 I also have a light version of J2C that lets you maintain a clean home through busy months with simple, pared down calendars.

 Want to see more of my organization posts?
 Click here!